markasoftware/i405-tunnel/docs/onion-mixnet-interstate-comparison.md

   basically just being the network latency between the nodes.
 + Results from the original Loopix paper indicate that in a reasonably busy network, only a few milliseconds of added latency at each hop will suffice.
-However, docs on the Nym website explain that latencies are typically at least 1 second and go up from there; I'm not sure why.
+However, docs on the Nym website explain that latencies are typically greater than 1 second; I'm not sure why. <!-- TODO include graph from that Nym paper explaining latencies in multiple seconds -->
 + Synchronous mixnets have to wait for a whole bunch of messages to be collected before forwarding them on, which typically adds at least seconds of latency.
 With some designs, this latency may be small enough to be suitable for clearnet web browsing.